MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 # Get started

-To run any sample template, the first thing you need to do decide is where you want your development environment to be hosted.
-For pros and cons for development choices, refer to [What is Azure Developer CLI]( azure-dev-cli-overview#development-environment-choices).

-Once you've decided which development environment is right for you, select the tab in below [Set up](#set-up) section.

 We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.

 This repository contains a complete ToDo application that includes everything you need to build, deploy, and monitor an Azure solution.
 For more information including architecture diagram and the Azure resources you'll deploy, see the [README](https://github.com/azure-samples/todo-nodejs-mongo).

+To run any sample template, the first thing you need to do decide is where you want your development environment to be hosted.
+For pros and cons for development choices, refer to [What is Azure Developer CLI]( azure-dev-cli-overview#development-environment-choices).

+Once you've decided which development environment is right for you, select the corresponding tab in the next section.

 ## Set up
 ### [Bare metal](#tab/bare-metal)